Afleveringen

 -

-Presented by Lucy Fisher.
-Produced by Manuela Saragosa.
-Audio mix and original music by Breen Turner.
-The FTâs global head of audio is Cheryl Brumley.
+Political Fix is presented by Lucy Fisher and produced by Clare Williamson.
+The executive producer is Manuela Saragosa.
+Audio mix by Sean McGarrity.
+Original music by Breen Turner.
+The FTâs head of audio is Cheryl Brumley.

 Read a transcript of this episode on FT.com